 Dinner is usually three courses.
 We enjoyed a filo parcel of puréed butternut squash served on a bed of sautéed mushrooms for starters, roast chicken, roast potatoes, fresh vegetables and gravy as a main course, and a scrumptious raspberry cheesecake for dessert.

 There are always plenty of snacks too.
 Whilst on your morning activity it is usual to stop for a tea break which will be accompanied by biscuits, rusks and/or muffins, while afternoon tea usually includes at least one cake along with a savoury choice.
 Then sundowner drinks are served with a selection of snacks such as home-made sausage rolls and mini quiches.

 Dining locations: Indoor and Outdoor Dining

 Cost of meal e.g. lunch: Included

-Drinks included: A wide selection of drinks is available from the Khwai Tented Camp bar cabinet and included in the price.
-Any premium brands such as malt whiskies or French champagne can be requested in advance for an additional charge.
+Drinks included: A wide selection of drinks is available from the bar cabinet at Khwai Tented Camp and they are included in the price.
+Premium brands, such as malt whiskies or French champagne, can be requested for an additional charge.

-Attitude towards children: Khwai Tented Camp welcomes children aged 10 years and over throughout the year.
-Only children over the age of 14 years will be able to join walking safaris (and even then, the final decision is always at the management's discretion).
+Attitude towards children: Khwai Tented Camp welcomes children aged 10 years and over, but only children over 14 years will be able to join walking safaris (and even then, the final decision is always at the management’s discretion).

-Equipment: An extra bed or mattress can be put into a tent to accommodation a young child sharing a room with the parents.
-Note though that this will take up quite a bit of the tent's space.
+Equipment: An extra bed or mattress can be put into a tent to accommodate a young child sharing a tent with the parents.
+Note, though, that this will take up a substantial proportion of your tent’s space.